mbagheri20/git-quick-start/doc/introduction.md

 ```shell
 * I love Physics.
 ```
-Use `git diff` to see the changes then with follwing we can add updates:
+Use `git diff` to see the changes then with following we can add updates:

 ```console
 $ git add sometext.txt